The fundamentals of HUD's Enterprise Income Verification System

 How you will learn:

 EIV A-Z is a web-based program led by an experienced teacher and practitioner.
-The program is divided into three parts that are taught in two-hour webinars over the course of a calendar month.
+The program is divided into three parts that are taught in two-hour webinars over three days.
 Participants can sign up for one, two or three sessions depending on their needs.
-Question and Answer sessions allow the participants to engage in the training.
+Question-and-answer sessions allow the participants to engage in the training.
 Quizzes and exercises are used to practice and reinforce the newly learned concepts and techniques.

 ||Three webinars (2 hours each) over the course of three days

 ||Online training with question and answer sessions

 ||Site managers and other site level personnel; area and regional managers; asset managers; regulators; corporate compliance staff; and others with an interest in HUD verification requirements

 ||Training Notes, links to pertinent HUD resources and documents